D.C. Comics' "The House of Mystery": A 1970s Hit

 Long-time fans of comics and sequential art remember that iconic tag-line well.

 Ask a modern-day comic book fan what D.C.
-Comics is known for and the common — and mostly appropriate — answer will be "superheroes."
+Comics is known for and the common—and most appropriate—answer will be "superheroes."
 The publishing house that brought the world Batman, Superman, The Flash, and Wonder Woman does boast a truly amazing collection of iconic heroes.

 Of course, there were scores of other horror anthology books published by D.C.
 Comics during the Bronze and Silver Ages.
 Ghosts, House of Secrets, The Unexpected, and Tales of Ghost Castle were among several titles produced by the iconic comic book house.